-Grocery retailer Kroger is known for its chains like Food 4 Less and Ralphs, as well as its product lines under brands such as Private Selection and Simple Truth.
-The company has 17 subsidiaries and operates nearly 2,800 stores across 35 states, making it a big part of many consumers’ lives and meal plans.
-And thanks to a new grocery-focused partnership with Walgreens, the grocer’s online presence is about to get even bigger.
+Grocery retailer Kroger is known for its chains like Food 4 Less and Ralphs, as well as its product lines under brands such as Private Selection, Simple Truth and Home Chef.
+The company operates nearly 2,800 grocery and multi-department stores across 35 states, making it a big part of many consumers’ lives and meal plans.
+New fulfillment centers announced in October will give even more Americans access to Kroger groceries and products from partner retailers.

 |What Kroger Is Worth|

 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
-Kroger’s market cap range, with a 52-week high of $26.1 billion, reflects how the market as a whole values the company.
+Kroger’s market cap of $32.93 billion reflects how the market as a whole values the company.

 Although market cap can give you a sense of how much the market values a company, it’s not strictly accurate because it’s based on market sentiment — essentially reflecting the frequently changing opinions of investors.
 The GOBankingRates Evaluation of a company’s value, on the other hand, calculates a company’s net worth based on measurable figures like assets and revenue.
 It’s a more conservative valuation than the market value, taking into account full-year profits and revenue from the last three years, as well as the company’s assets and debts.

-Based on Kroger’s revenue and profits from the last three years, the company is worth just under $75 billion.
+Based on Kroger’s revenue and profits from the last three years, the company is worth $84.61 billion.

 Kroger Handles About a Sixth of the Grocery Industry’s Sales

 Kroger history begins in 1883, when Barney Kroger used his life savings of $372 to open a grocery store.
-Fast-forward more than 130 years, and Kroger’s thousands of stores now contribute to a grocery market that saw more than $682 billion in sales in 2017.
-The company’s brands account for more than $115.3 billion in annual sales.
+Fast-forward more than 130 years, and Kroger’s thousands of stores now contribute to a grocery market expected to reach $758.5 billion in sales in 2021.
+The company’s brands accounted for $132.5 billion in annual sales in 2020.

 Like many companies, Kroger has grown through partnerships and acquisitions.
 Its biggest merger happened in 1999, when it joined forces with Fred Meyer Inc. A more recent merger occurred in May 2018, when Kroger ate up meal kit service company Home Chef.